 A crucial first step here is shifting our perceptions of cold water.
 Beginning to think of a shower as an opportunity for personal growth creates a mindset for a new approach.
 Not necessarily preferred, which is understandable, but bettering ourselves isn’t always easy.
-With that being said, let’s add some color and get into the benefits:
+With that being said, let’s add some colour and get into the benefits:

 - Reduce inflammation.
 So many of our everyday habits cause inflammation.
-From the foods we eat to stress to environmental toxins.
+From the foods, we eat to stress to environmental toxins.
 Cold is a panacea for inflammation.

 - Increase Metabolism.
 Your body will need to maintain homeostasis through thermogenesis, the internal generation of body heat which generally falls into one of two categories: shivering and non-shivering.
 When we shiver, our bodies convert the chemical energy of ATP into kinetic energy which produces heat as well as the characterizing muscular contractions.
-Conversely non-shivering thermogenesis turns on the body’s furnace and generates heat too through the function of a tissue called brown fat.
+Conversely, non-shivering thermogenesis turns on the body’s furnace and generates heat too through the function of a tissue called brown fat.
 Brown fat is an adipose tissue which gets its name from its high concentration of mitochondria which are essentially the power sources of the cell.
 Unlike the common white fat which stores calories, brown fats create heat and burns calories through a process called uncoupling.
 Numerous studies have supported that exposure to cold temperatures can lead to the production of brown fats which can lead to non-shivering thermogenesis ultimately increasing your metabolism.

 - Better cardiovascular health.
 Your veins are like muscles in that can be trained to pump blood – and warmth – through your skin and to the extremities of your body.
-These veins literally grow stronger.

 - Improved immunity.
 Only the strong survive.
 As Dave Asprey of Bulletproof likes to tout, Mitochondria dictate virtually every process in our body.
 Cold is a natural form of stress that kills off the weak (mitochondria) and strengthens the remaining.